mike-mosher/github.io/python-notes.md

 load:

-- Used to convert (serialize) data from a file into a json object (or dict in Python)
+- Used to convert (deserialize) data from a file into a json object (or dict in Python)

 loads:

-- Used to convert (serialize) a string into a json object (or dict in Python)
+- Used to convert (deserialize) a string into a json object (or dict in Python)

 json.loads():